digital-clinical-safety-alliance/dcsp-test-bmi-safety-docs-in-place/CS-documents/docs/hazards/hazards/hazard-4.md

 <!-- [iconend] -->

 ### Hazard name
-4th Hazard
+Misuse of Personal Health Information

-### General Utility label
+### General utility label
 1 - Hazard: A hazard which is logged
+2 - New hazard for triage: A new hazard which needs to be triaged for severity and likelihood, scored and assigned 3 - Deprecated hazard: A hazard which is no longer considered relevant

 ### Likelihood scoring
 2 - Low: Could occur but in the great majority of occasions will not

 ### Severity scoring
-2 - Significant: Minor injury, long term, 1; Significant psych. trauma, 1; Minor inj/psych trauma, 2+
+1 - Minor: Minor injury, short term recovery; minor psychological upset; inconvenience; negligible consequence

 ### Risk scoring
-2 - Acceptable: Acceptable if cost of further reduction > benefits, or further risk reduction is impractical
+1 - Acceptable: Acceptable, no further action required

 ### Description
+Misuse of personal health information collected by the app.

 ### Cause(s)
+Lack of data usage policies, unauthorized access.

 ### Effect
+Loss of user trust, legal penalties.

 ### Hazard
+Potential for misuse of personal health information.

 ### Harm
+Damage to reputation, financial loss.

 ### Existing controls
+Data usage policies, access controls.

 -----

 ### Assignment
+Assigned to the data governance team.

 ### Labelling
+Data Governance

 ### Project
+Strengthening Data Usage Policies

 -----

 ### New hazard controls
+Implementing stricter data usage policies and access controls.

-### Residual Hazard Risk Assessment
+### Residual hazard risk assessment
+Risk remains until data usage policy improvements are implemented.

-### Hazard Status
+### Hazard status
+Under review

-### Residual Hazard Risk Assessment
+### Residual hazard risk assessment
+Risk remains until data usage policy improvements are implemented.

 ### Code associated with hazard
 <!-- [code] -->